 At least for everyone in the web / design business.
 The theory that when a visitor scans for information it looks like an “F”.
 Based on that I made sure that no matter how each visitor scanned the page they should see what kind of service Djupeskog Trädfällning is offering.

 Make it super obvious what “you” have to offer, the visitor should know within two seconds what the website is about.
 Usually, a visitor on a “normal” website have attention span of two to eight seconds.
 Meaning, within that time, you as the site owner need to let the user that your site is worth visiting.

 The first thing is the logo, “Trädfällning” means “Wood cutter” in Swedish.
 That should give the visitor an obvious hint.
 If the user scans the page to the right first, the menu is easy to read.

 Two CTAs on Djupeskogs website, that can’t be good, or…?

-Also there are actually two CTAs, one in the top bar and one in the heading.
+Also, there are actually two CTAs, one in the top bar and one in the heading.
 In the top bar, a phone number written as an ordinary HTML link with the prefix “tel:” make it possible to call immediately with a simple tap.
-This is mostly to make it really easy for visitors using their smart phone (but it do have a positive impact on Google as well as it increases the connection between the website, Google and the actual company).
+This is mostly to make it really easy for visitors using their smart phone (but it has a positive impact on Google as well as it increases the connection between the website, Google and the actual company).